lintool/Mr.LDA/README.md

     cd /home/directory/Mr.LDA/
     ant

-Jar all the .class files anddependency packages to `Mr.LDA.jar`.
+Jar all the .class files and dependency packages to `Mr.LDA.jar`.
 This can either be accomplished manually or by running the following command

     cd /home/directory/Mr.LDA/
     ant export